 Different Climate Control Systems

-There are a few different types of systems you can use for cooled wine storage.
+There are a few different types of wine cellar temperature control systems you can use for cooled wine storage.
 The first step is making sure your cellar is completely insulated so that your cooling system can be contained.
 Then, choose from one of the three primary types of cooling systems below.

 Self-Contained Cooling System